Cocaineairdrop/JS_B_F9_Dom_Manipulation_Exercise/README.md

     - Hint for this one: after creating the
     < div > with createElement, append the
     < h1 > and < p > to it before adding it to the container.

+//
+    Editing something to check the git updating.